 Designing Creative and Resilient Communities

-The Designing Creative and Resilient Communities Program provokes, challenges and questions the status quo, using design thinking, processes, and methods to bring about a more sustainable, inclusive, creative and resilient future.
+The Designing Creative and Resilient Communities Program provokes, challenges and questions the status quo, using design thinking, processes, and methods to bring about a more sustainable, inclusive, creative and resilient future that celebrates and protects Country and culture.

 Our pioneering research, grounded in principles of equality and ecological systems thinking, focuses on: